inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 ..
 In INET, several modules...

 In INET, various modules (such as hosts and policy submodules) can add a VLAN tag request to packets.
-The actual VLAN tags are then added by 802.1q submodules.
+The actual VLAN tag is then added by a 802.1q submodule (:ned:`Ieee8021qProtocol`).
 Its possible that a VLAN tag request is added in one network node and the VLAN tag is added in another (e.g. an app in a host adds request, the 802.1q submodule in a switch adds tag).

 .. **TODO** example for this process somewhere (for example, host's app adds request, connected switch's 802.1q module adds tag)

 .. **TODO** (even if its in another host which is vlan aware/has 802.1q module)

+..
 As such, the presence of the 802.1q submodule makes the network node VLAN-aware. **TODO** meaning what ? that the network node can read VLAN tags on packets ?
    -> the presence of the 802.1q submodule makes the network node able to filter packets based on VLAN tags ?

+.. - some parts of the network/some interfaces need to be VLAN-aware...that is be able to understand 802.1q headers because it either manipulates or does something based on that
+   - that is set in the Ethernet interface

+.. - interfaces which are supposed to add VLAN tags/802.1q headers to packets should be VLAN-aware, i.e. be able to understand 802.1q headers, by setting the protocol parameter to 802.1qtag so that if a packet going out the interface doesnt have a 802.1q header is sent to the 802.1q module, which adds it if it doesnt have one

+.. - if an outgoing interface has to filter packets based on VLAN tag or map VLAN tags if needs to be VLAN-aware
+   - other interfaces don't but they still can forward packets with VLAN tags 802.1q headers

+Some interfaces of the network need to be VLAN-aware, i.e. be able to understand 802.1q headers.
+These are `outgoing` interfaces that either filter packets based on VLAN ID, or map VLAN IDs on packets.
+Interfaces in the network without VLAN-awareness can still forward packets with 802.1q headers.

+The requirements for an interface to be VLAN-aware are the following:

+- The containing network node needs to be set to have a 802.1q submodule:

+  ``*.switch.ieee8021q.typename = "Ieee8021qProtocol"``

+- The interface needs to be set to connect to the 802.1q submodule:

+  ``*.switch.eth[0].protocol = "ieee8021qctag"``

+..
+This configures the interface to send packets coming from higher layers to the 802.1q module, so that the module can add a 802.1q header if the packet doesn't already has one./Use the protocol services of the 802.1q module

+Specifying the :par:`protocol` parameter configures the interface to use the protocol services of the 802.1q module, i.e. to send packets coming from higher layers to the 802.1q module.
+The module can add a 802.1q header if the packet doesn't already have one.

-Several configurations are possible...**TODO** such as double tagging
+Several configurations are possible, such as the following:

+- Assigning VLAN IDs in a network node's 802.1q submodule
+- Different VLAN IDs for different traffic directions
+- VLAN Double tagging

+For more possibilities, see the VLAN example (``inet/examples/ethernet/vlan``).

-**TODO** protocol = 8021qtag
+.. **TODO** protocol = 8021qtag

+.. **TODO** 802.1q submodule NED type

 ..
 The VlanPolicyLayer submodule
    -----------------------------